tvjsx/trading-vue-js/docs/api/README.md

 * **Arguments**:
     - hi (Number) Upper bound of calculated y-range
     - lo (Number) Lower bound of calculated y-range
-* **Returns**: New of transformed y-range.
+* **Returns**: New or transformed y-range.
 Use when you need to change the scaling behavior of y-axis, e.g.:

 ```js
 y_range(hi, lo) {